mtnygard/vase/docs/fern.md

 ### Working with a Service Map

-Fern can produce the whole service map if you call `vase.fern/load-service`.
+Fern produces the service map when you call `com.cognitect.vase.fern/load`.
 That service is ready to start with Pedestal.

 ```clojure